ballinarslsubbranch/sub-branch/meetings/2025-06-11-exec-minutes.md

 **Action:** Admin to publish new dates based on motion passed at general meeting 25 May 2025.

-## 8. Action arising from correspondece - Australian volunteers killed in Afghanistan
+## 8. Action arising from correspondence - Australian volunteers killed in Afghanistan

 Unaddressed action seeking assistance from RSL to recognise Australian volunteers killed in Afghanistan.
 Previous executive agreed to pass on to RSL NSW.
 State would likely need to put to RSL Australia.